-But these whipped shortbread cookies get made every single year.
+These whipped shortbread cookies get made every single year though.
 Without fail.
 They’re my absolute favourite Christmas cookie – and I don’t even like candied cherries that much, so if they’re not your thing either, don’t let them stop you from making these!

 Oddly enough, even though this is my mom’s recipe, it’s virtually identical to the one my mother-in-law makes.
-So it’s on both mine and my husband’s list, which kinda makes them perfect.
+So it’s on both mine and my husband’s list.
+Basically, they’re the perfect Christmas cookie.

 Whipped shortbread were the only cookie that my whole family would always make together every year when I was growing up.
 I think we’d usually make a double or triple batch because they were everyone’s favourite!

 We’d all have jobs.
 Dad would mix the dough and roll it into little balls, I’d press each one down with a fork, and my sister and brother would stick the cherries on top.
 I figured I had the best job because I never liked touching the sticky cherries.
 My son agrees with me on that and won’t help with that part.

 Evidently my mom got stuck with cleanup?
 I don’t remember.
 I do remember that making whipped shortbread equated to Christmas being just around the corner.